-I hope you will take some time to read this report and educate yourself about what you can do personally to make our campus a safer place.
-I also encourage you to contact our office immediately should you witness suspicious activity or should a security concern or situation arise.
+Please take some time to read this report and educate yourself about what you can do personally to make our campus a safer place.
+We also encourage you to contact our office immediately should you witness suspicious activity or should a security concern or situation arise.